-Figure 21.
+Figure 22.
 Capital project refinement through gateway

-Portfolio planning - Gateway 0
+5.5.1 Portfolio planning - Gateway 0

-The first step provides for identification of the possible future risks and opportunities across the businesses portfolio of assets and a first means to best managing them.
+The first step provides for identification of the possible future risks and opportunities across the business's portfolio of assets and a first means to best managing them.
 Capital projects identified at this stage are incorporated into the APMP annually.
-For a project to be included it must first be approved either by the General Manger of the APDD or IPC/Board.
+For a project to be included, it must first be approved either by the General Manger of the APDD or IPC/Board.